LLP vs LLC

 As a small business owner, you want to know all the business structure options available so you can start your company in the best possible way.
 These options include the limited liability company (LLC) and limited liability partnership (LLP) structures.

 But, what are these structures and how do they differ?
 The difference between an LLC and an LLP involves more than just terminology; they come with several legal differences as well.
-Read on to learn about the basic structure and key differences of LLPs and LLCs.
+Continue reading this LLP vs LLC article to learn about their basic structures and key differences.

 In setting up a business, one important decision you must make involves choosing the type of company you want to form.